nodejs/node/doc/api/tls.markdown

     SSL version 3.
 The possible values depend on your installation of OpenSSL and are defined in the constant [SSL_METHODS][].

+  - `secureContext`: An optional TLS context object from `tls.createSecureContext( ... )`.
+Could it be used for caching client certificates, key, and CA certificates.

   - `session`: A `Buffer` instance, containing TLS session.

   - `minDHSize`: Minimum size of DH parameter in bits to accept a TLS